SolidHal/solidhals_shitty_aosp_bringup_guide/README.md

 ## Collect information on your device
-This is not all of the information you will need, but it will get you started Make sure to read this list thuroughly as not having some of these items means this is nearly impossible.
+This is not all of the information you will need, but it will get you started

+Make sure to read this list thoroughly as not having some of these items means this is nearly impossible.

 - Can you unlock your devices bootloader?
    - without an unlocked bootloader, this is impossible.
 If you don't know if your bootloader is unlocked, it probably isn't.